What people are saying..

 When we sat down to draw up this plan, we envisioned an open interior, with an uncluttered feel.
 We understated the storage in exchange for an open and welcoming space, and design features like the spiralling ladder that help the space breathe.
 This serves the home well for short-term accommodations.

 Our tiny house has a total square footage of 280 sqft, including 2 lofts.
 The height and width are within legal road restrictions (8’6″wide, 13’6″high), so it can be hooked up to a truck and moved, without the need for wide load permits.
 The weight is under 10’000 lbs.

 The Esk’et Spiralling Ladder is our own design – DIY Plans are available available here, along with 2 Youtube video’s on the build process.

 Our siding is beautiful local pine treated with Shou Sugi Ban method.
 (Japanese technique of preserving wood by burning.)
 Robert’s carvings in the custom door and the salmon along the roofline are cultural elements reflecting salmon pushing forwards against all odds.

-The kitchen feels super open and spacious.
-We’ve installed a butcherblock countertop, routered the edges to give it a “live edge” feel, and extended it (using the individual off-cuts) to create an eating area.
-The cabinets were cut down to a custom size.
+The kitchen has an open and spacious feel.
+We’ve installed a butcherblock countertop, routered the edges, and extended it to create an eating area.
+The cabinets were cut down to a custom size to gain a few more inches of space.
 We have a 3-burner stove and oven, and a small fridge (above the wheelwell)

 The Sleeping Loft

-Spend some time relaxing here – this tiny house is open as a b&b!
+Spend some time here – this tiny house is open as a short-term rental!